The Origin and Validity of the Grandmaster Title

 events that surround the practice of Reiki, in particular, the design

-Office of the Grand Master, the concept of a sole and rightful heir,
+of Office of the Grand Master, the concept of a sole and rightful

 I write to provide a more complete picture of the growth of the Usui

-of Reiki.
-I write because I have the courage and understanding now
+Systemof Reiki.
+I write because I have the courage and understanding

-so.
+now to do so.
 I write to encourage other people to speak their truth.
-I write

 I was trained by Phyllis Furumoto in January, 1981 in the first two

-of Reiki.
-During my 1st level seminar, I received three gifts: the
+levels of Reiki.
+During my 1st level seminar, I received three gifts:

-I was a teacher of this natural healing art (it was known
+the knowing that I was a teacher of this natural healing art (it was

-then as Reiki - A Japanese Natural Healing Art), the knowing that
+known then as Reiki - A Japanese Natural Healing Art), the knowing

-individual path and that my inner wisdom would always guide me, the
+that it was an individual path and that my inner wisdom would always

-when I touched healing happened.
-The actualization of this
+guide me, the knowing that when I touched healing happened.
+The actualization

 I was initiated as a Reiki Master on April 1, 1982.
 I was the fourth

-Master that Phyllis initiated.
+Reiki Master that Phyllis initiated.
 I paid Phyllis $10,000.
-Phyllis asked
+Phyllis

-make two commitments: to honour Reiki as an oral tradition and for
+asked me to make two commitments: to honour Reiki as an oral tradition

-my sole source of income.
+and for it to be my sole source of income.
 I committed.
-I also committed to bringing
+I also committed

-the master in me.
-I have upheld my commitment to the oral tradition.
+to bringing forth the master in me.
+I have upheld my commitment to

-the time of making that commitment I did not really understand what
+the oral tradition.
+At the time of making that commitment I did not

 experience of support and love.
 It has taught me the essence of Reiki.

-have upheld the commitment to it being my sole source of income.
-On
+I have upheld the commitment to it being my sole source of income.

-1, 1996, I took my healing work into the corporate world, where I
+On April 1, 1996, I took my healing work into the corporate world,

 Some of the memories that I want to share are parts of conversations

-Phyllis had with me during my seminars in the first two levels of
+that Phyllis had with me during my seminars in the first two levels

-subsequent training as a Reiki Master and my friendship with her that
+of Reiki, my subsequent training as a Reiki Master and my friendship

-extended over several years.
-I have held these conversations in confidence
+with her that extended over several years.
+I have held these conversations

-based on my personal ethics.
-The interactive relationship with Phyllis
+in confidence based on my personal ethics.
+The interactive relationship

-longer exists and that is of my choosing.
-I have felt for many years
+with Phyllis no longer exists and that is of my choosing.
+I have felt

 and some of what I have to say is in disagreement with her choices.

-a difficult path for me because she was my teacher and friend.
-I was
+It was a difficult path for me because she was my teacher and friend.

 I met Phyllis shortly after her grandmother, Hawayo Takata died.
 Over